Learning a Stable, Safe, Distributed Feedback Controller for a Heterogeneous Platoon of Autonomous Vehicles: Methodology

+where the control input $u_i \in \R$ is the acceleration.
 We note that without this change of variable, it would be considerably more difficult to verify a Lyapunov function for the platoon over the range of possible $\tau_i$ parameters due to the coupling between the state variables and the dynamics parameters.
-Based on \cref{eq:new_dynamics} and the definition of the error state $x_i$, it is not hard to show that the error dynamics of the entire platoon is given by
+Based on~\cref{eq:new_dynamics} and the definition of the error state $x_i$, it is not hard to show that the error dynamics of the entire platoon is given by

 where $x \in \R^{2N}$ and $u \in \R^N$ are the concatenated error and input vectors, respectively, and